 - Medications (narcotics, chemotherapy)

-What are the symptoms of Low Testosterone?
+What are the symptoms of Low Testosterone in men?

 Common symptoms of Low Testosterone may include:

 - Decreased energy

 - Decreased libido (sex drive)

 - Decreased exercise tolerance

 - Change in mental acuity or cognitive function